Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 #
 #   yarn test-push-request
 #
-#   You can continue update the Phat Function codes and update it with follow up commands:
+#   You can continue update the Phat Contract codes and update it with follow up commands:
 #
 #   yarn build-function
 #   WORKFLOW_ID=0 yarn test-update-function